DocFX/symfony-website-checklist/README.md

      - Test them during development (there's a simple way to do that, you don't need to generate the errors, the framework will create artificial routes for you)
      - Use a friendly message for the content, put something nice (and funny, to compensante the sadness of viewing error pages), with jokes linked to your website contents.
      - Include a way for people to go on browsing.
 You have to have all main navigation, menus and incentives to redirect users to the most common pages.
+10. Customize your error (_flash_) messages:
+    - Add classes to your messages.
+Design them so that they use iconic fonts, like [Fontello](https://fontello.com/).
+    - Use the [PSR-3](https://www.php-fig.org/psr/psr-3/) error types if you lack imagination (`info notice warning error`) and add "`success`", too.
+    - Make sure they don't take too much place nor break your design but can be stacked.
+    - Output them with `|raw` to use links and HTML, but NEVER output anything from the user or not sanitized in their contents (could be a security flaw).

 ## 4. Produce your models